 In most cases, a first-time domestic violence or domestic abuse charge is a misdemeanor, which is punishable by up to one year in jail and up to a $5,000 fine.
 This penalty far exceeds the potential punishment for a first-time offense of simple assault or simple assault and battery, which carries up to 30 days in jail and up to a $500 fine.
 However, first-time domestic violence offenses in Oklahoma can have a much larger penalty, if an aggravating factor is present:

 - Domestic Abuse in the presence of a minor: minimum of six months in jail

 - Domestic Abuse, subsequent offense: felony, up to four years in prison

 - Domestic Abuse with a dangerous weapon: up to ten years in prison

 - Domestic Abuse with great bodily injury: up to ten years in prison

 - Domestic Abuse with a firearm or deadly weapon: up to life in prison

 DOMESTIC VIOLENCE DEFENSE

 Experience matters when you are facing domestic abuse or domestic violence charges in Oklahoma.
 It is important to know the Oklahoma domestic violence defense attorney you hire is dedicated to your cause and versed in all aspects of domestic violence defense.
-John Cannon, owner of Cannon Law Firm, is a former domestic violence prosecutor and very experienced in the law and issues associated with domestic vilence charges in Oklahoma.
+John Cannon, owner of CANNON & ASSOCIATES, is a former domestic violence prosecutor and very experienced in the law and issues associated with domestic vilence charges in Oklahoma.
 He has faced these cases from both sides of the courtroom and has the experience to defend your case.
 He will personally represent you and work along-side you during the entire process.
 He will keep you informed.
 John has the experience you need and will bring it to bear in your case.